hermangroup/docs/wallets/third-party.rst

    :target: https://ownbit.io

-Ownbit is a multi-currency and multi-signature capable mobile wallet with support for Dash.
+Ownbit is a multi-currency and multi-signature capable mobile wallet with support for Historia.
 It allows you to manage multiple wallets and contacts to faciliate easy transactions.

 Installation